Submarine signals: Installations

-On March 3, 1905 an act in the United States had authorized funding for aids including submarine signals.
+On March 3, 1905, an act in the United States had authorized funding for aids including submarine signals.
 The U.S. lighthouse authorities were by the summer of 1906 installing signals, specifically at lightvessels stationed at Boston, Pollock Rip, Nantucket, Fire Island, and Sandy Hook.
 The United States and Canada were placing the signals at important locations.
 The U.S. Lighthouse Board was ordering systems for the Gulf of Mexico and Britain had adopted the system for all its aids to navigation.
-In 1910 the report of the United States Department of Commerce showed forty-nine signals established by June 30, most on lightvessels.
+In 1910, the report of the United States Department of Commerce showed forty-nine signals established by June 30, most on lightvessels.
 Extension into the Great Lakes revealed a problem with the forepeak receiver installation for seagoing ships operated in light condition in fresh water.
-The forepeak was almost out of the water thus reducing the effectiveness requiring a solution by the Submarine Signal Company.
+The forepeak was almost out of the water, thus reducing the effectiveness and requiring a solution by the Submarine Signal Company.

-By 1907 the signals were in common use with most large ships equipped with the receiving apparatus.
-The receiving apparatus had evolved from a simple receiver on the ship's bottom to two hydrophones in water-filled sea chests on each side of the ship enabling the ship to determine the direction from which the signal came.
+By 1907, the signals were in common use, with most large ships equipped with the receiving apparatus.
+The receiving apparatus had evolved from a simple receiver on the ship's bottom to two hydrophones in water-filled sea chests on each side of the ship, enabling the ship to determine the direction from which the signal came.
 The Submarine Signal Company, with branches in Bremen, Liverpool, London, and New York, was both manufacturing the apparatus and collecting data from shipping companies and individual ships on the operation of the signals.

 The utility of the signals became evident as more stations and ships were equipped.
 Prominent ship captains, such as James Watt, master of Lusitania, strongly endorsed the system.
 Marine underwriters needed information on which ships were equipped to adjust risk for vessel and cargo insurance.
 The American Bureau of Shipping included whether a vessel was equipped with submarine signal apparatus as a part of the registry information along with wireless.
 Registers making note of navigation equipment of yachts and ships listed "Submarine Signal system" or "Sub.Sig." as seen in the yacht Noma and Lloyd's Register, column two, "Special surveys" for ships.